Gil Morgan (rugby league): Background

 Gil Morgan was born and brought up in Llanhilleth, Monmouthshire, and moved to Yorkshire in the mid-1930s.
 Gil Morgan and his wife settled in Dewsbury, raising their three sons who all currently live in the area.
 After retiring from rugby, he worked in carpet mills, and he died aged 65 in Dewsbury, West Riding of Yorkshire, England.

+Club career

+After playing a reserve game as an un-named triallist, Morgan joined Halifax from Welsh rugby union club Abertillery RFC in September 1932.
+In 1935, he joined the newly formed London-based club Acton and Willesden. before joining Streatham and Mitcham a year later.
+In February 1937, he returned to Yorkshire and signed for Dewsbury.

 International honours

 Gil Morgan won a cap for Wales against France while at Dewsbury in 1938.